Extending FEniCS to Work in Higher Dimensions Using Tensor Product Finite Elements: Methods

 \eirik{The second model problem we consider is the linear wave equation.
 We consider this transient problem to highlight the application of this methodology to transient problems where space-time finite elements are employed.
 Thus, we have the following model problem:}

 \eirik{where $c$ denotes the wave speed}.
-In this problem the space-time domain $\Omega_T$ is a Cartesian product domain of one, two, or three dimensional \eirik{spatial domain and a one dimensional temporal domain} ($\Omega_T = \Omega \times (0,T)$).
-The weak form of~\eqref{eqn:model_prob2} is obtained by multiplying by a test function and integrating over the entire space-time domain:
+In this problem the space-time domain $\Omega_T$ is a Cartesian product domain of one, two, or three dimensional \eirik{spatial domain and a one dimensional temporal domain} ($\Omega_T = \Omega \times (0,T)$). \one{Now we will derive the finite element formulation for this problem, again using the Galerkin approach.
+Note that similar derivations can be found in the literature, see work of Loscher~\cite{Loscher2021} for instance.} The weak form of~\eqref{eqn:model_prob2} is obtained by multiplying by a test function and integrating over the entire space-time domain:

 \eirik{and subsequent integration } by parts in \eirik{space and time} gives the following weak form. .
 Find $u \in \UUT$:

 where \eirik{we have applied Dirichlet conditions to the space-time boundary $\partial \Omega_T$, except at the final time boundary.} $\VVT$ is the space of all $H^1_0(\Omega_T)$ functions except on $\partial \Omega_T|_{t=T}$, where the trace is an unkown, and $\UUT$ is the space of all $H^1_0(\Omega_T)$ plus the trace $u=u_D$ on $\partial \Omega_T$ except the aforementioned part of the boundary $\Omega_T|_{t=T}$.